-All meals (excluding drinks) are included in our fully inclusive group tours from the groups' arrival until the day of departure.
-Our schedule of meals is designed so that you can experience the local dishes, their individual flavours as well as different ways they are prepared and cooked throughout China - from the bold, spicy cuisine of Sichuan to the savoury flavours of Shanghainese cooking, as well as the hearty noodles and dumplings of the north and fresh seafood of the south.
+All meals (excluding drinks) are included in our fully inclusive group tours from the dinner on arrival day until the breakfast on the day of departure.

+Our schedule of meals is designed so that you can experience the local dishes, their individual flavours, as well as different ways they are prepared and cooked throughout China - from the bold, spicy cuisine of Sichuan to the savoury flavours of Shanghainese cooking, as well as the hearty noodles and dumplings of the north and even the fresh seafood of the south.